+31 (0) 570 74 54 30 info@v-tron.eu

 1 July 2022:

-At the 15th International Symposium on Advanced Vehicle Control (AVEC) in Kanagawa, Japan, a paper will be presented on the development of Model Predictive Control-based driver support as developed in VISTA.
-The full paper was recently submitted after acceptance of the extended abstract.
-After its successful reuse in the EU Horizon 5G-Blueprint project, the paper now covers both applications.
+During the 15th International Symposium on Advanced Vehicle Control (AVEC) in Kanagawa, Japan, a paper will be presented on the development of Model Predictive Control-based driver assistance as developed in VISTA.
+The full paper was recently submitted following acceptance of the extended abstract.
+Following its successful reuse in the EU Horizon 5G Blueprint project, the paper now covers both applications.

 17 November 2021:

-A test session took place in the VISTA VR simulator of the Hogeschool van Arnhem en Nijmegen.
+A test session took place in the VISTA VR simulator at the Arnhem and Nijmegen University of Applied Sciences.
 The drivers performed truck docking manoeuvres in the virtual world presented to them through VR glasses.
-They drove both manually and with the help of VISTA and gave their valuable feedback on the various aspects of VISTA, such as route planning, road follower-based feedback and the various HMI elements.
+They drove both manually and with the help of VISTA and provided valuable feedback on various aspects of VISTA, such as route planning, feedback based on the road follower and the various HMI elements.

 30 September 2021:

-The first promising results have been presented from the camera-based VISTA Real-Time Localisation System (RTLS).
+The first promising results have been presented for the camera-based VISTA Real-Time Localisation System (RTLS).
 The AI algorithms were trained using data from the cameras installed at DC Visser.
 This data was first annotated to make it usable for training purposes.
-The RTLS results compare well with the RTK-DGPS reference data captured in July.
+The RTLS results are highly comparable to the RTK-DGPS reference data recorded in July.

 Challenges

-The following VISTA work packages should be implemented:
+The following VISTA work packages must be carried out:

 3. Vehicle planning & control